MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 Not just a Kanban board although you can certainly start with your board and evolve steadily from there - just make sure your board has at least one 'active' state (doing, in progress, etc.) .

+The icing on the cake is that once you have stabilised your workflow, Kanban has probabilistic [forecasting techniques](https://www.scrum.org/resources/blog/create-faster-and-more-accurate-forecasts-using-probabilities), such as Monte Carlo, that on top of saving time estimating work, best help you answer the eternal inevitable question of when will the request be done in the safest-most accurate way possible?
 Steers away from the awful habit of story points.

 No people values but puts people first by its very essence.